unisonweb/unison/docs/codebase-editor-design.markdown

 branches/
   branchGuid7/
     myAwesomeBranch.name
-    hash.ubf -- unison branch file, deserializes to a `Branch` releases/ releaseName1/
+    asdf8j23jd.ubf -- unison branch file, named according to its hash (so no conflicts), deserializes to a `Branch` releases/ releaseName1/
+    asdf8j23jd.ur -- unison release file, named according to its hash, deserializes to a `Release`
 ```

 Sets are represented by directories of immutable empty files whose file names represent the elements of the set - the sets are union'd as a result of a Git merge.
 Deletions are handled without conflicts as well.

 Likewise, maps are represented by directories with a subdirectory named by each key in the map.
 The content of each subdirectory represents the value for that key in the map.

+When doing a `git pull` or `git merge`, this can sometimes result in multiple `.ubf` files under a branch.
+We simply deserialize both `Branch` values, `merge` them, and serialize the result back to a file.
+The previous `.ubf` files can be deleted.

 Observation: we'll probably want some additional indexing structure (which won't be versioned) which can be cached on disk and derived from the primary repo format.
 This is useful for answering different queries on the codebase more efficiently.